 - 4.14.
-It is a matter for the authority to determine the necessary scope and extent of its internal audit.
+It is a matter for the authority and its internal auditor to determine the necessary scope and extent of its internal audit.
 When securing an internal audit service, the authority should make sure that it is proportionate to the needs, size and the circumstances of the authority. - 4.15.
 The work of internal audit should be subject to an engagement letter on first appointment by the authority, setting out the terms of the appointment.

-Engagement terms may include:

-- roles and responsibilities;

-- audit planning;

-- reporting requirements;

-- assurances around independence and competence;

-- access to information, members and officers; - period of engagement; - remuneration; and - any other matters required for the management of the engagement by the authority. - 4.16.
-Each authority should set out its key financial and other controls, usually in the form of standing orders and financial regulations.
-The smaller the authority, the less onerous these need to be.
-Similarly, the scope of internal audit at smaller authorities will be correspondingly less than at larger ones.
-The more complex the authority is or becomes, in terms of its organisation, range of services and number of employees the wider ranging the scope of internal audit may be. - 4.17.
-It is not possible to draw up a standard internal audit programme to cover all authorities.
-This is because the audit programme must address the particular needs of each authority.
+Engagement terms may include: - roles and responsibilities; - audit planning; - reporting requirements; - assurances around independence and competence; - access to information, members and officers; - period of engagement; - remuneration; and - any other matters required for the management of the engagement by the authority. - 4.16.
+Each authority should set out its key financial and other controls, usually in the form of standing orders, financial regulations and risk assessments.
+The scope of internal audit must remain commensurate with, and adequately reflect, the scope and range of services for which the authority is responsible, and the assets under its control. - 4.17.
+The internal audit programme must address the particular needs of each authority and the risks to which it is subjected.
 Internal audit's function is to test and report to the authority on whether its specific system of internal control is adequate and working satisfactorily.